jamiechong/revisionize/readme.txt

 == Changelog ==

+= 1.3.2 =
+* Maintain original post dates when a revision is published
+* Add filter (revisionize_keep_original_on_publish) to override behaviour of keeping the original as a revision when publishing.

 = 1.3.1 =
 * Fix issue where publishing a revision did not overwrite the original post when ACF 5 was installed but no fields were assigned to the post type.